 General TBC Leveling Advice

-Providing non-Hunter leveling advice is outside the scope of this article and is covered in our general TBC leveling guide.
+Providing non-Shaman leveling advice is outside the scope of this article and is covered in our general TBC leveling guide.

 Specialization Options for Leveling Shamans in WoW TBC

 Shamans have three talent trees: Enhancement, Elemental, and Restoration.

 Enhancement is the recommended leveling build, as it has great damage, survivability, and mobility; you can also drag most enemies with you as you move from mob to mob, finishing them while moving.

 Critically it is the most Mana-efficient specialization for Shaman, especially once you get Water Shield at Level 62, leading to the least downtime in between pulls.

 Elemental is also viable to level with, and is usually even faster than Enhancement at killing enemies, but its caster nature requires frequent drinking and limits mobility.
 However, it has the upside of having a safer playstyle with less to fear from ranged or running enemies.

 Finally, Restoration is naturally slower to solo with than the other two specs, as most of its talents boost healing, instead of damage.
 However, if you are going to be leveling in a group or dungeons as the healer, then this specialization has all the tools you need to keep your allies healthy and allow for larger pulls than off-spec healing ever could.

 If speed is what you care about, the best way to proceed in WoW TBC as a solo Shaman is to use our Enhancement talent build until Level 40, at which point you can decide whether to continue with Enhancement or respec into Elemental.